hry98kki/hry98kki.github.io/index.md

 ## Short Bio

 I am currently a Researcher in State Key Laboratory of Blockchain and Data Security, Zhejiang University, Hangzhou, China.
-I received my Ph.D. degree in the College of Computer Science and Technology at Zhejiang University in June 2025, majoring in Artificial Intelligence with a focus on Drug discovery (AIDD).
+I received my Ph.D. degree in the College of Computer Science and Technology at Zhejiang University in June 2025, majoring in Artificial Intelligence Drug Discovery (AIDD).

 ## Research Interests